status-im/swarms/ideas/121-swarm-compensation.md

     Related: `120-swarm-process`

 ## Summary
-Swarms are ephemeral teams forming to achieve a specified goal and disbanding once achieved or failure becomes apparent.

 Ultimately we would like Status to become a public good, owned, developed and ran by it's very own users.
-In order to achieve that we need to open up our processes for contributions from "the outside" and establish ways for users to propose & incentivise projects/Swarms they see as important.
+In order to achieve that we need to open up our processes for contributions from "the outside" and establish ways for users to propose & incentivise projects they see as important.

+Swarms are our current attempt at enabling this.
+They are ephemeral teams forming to achieve a specified goal and disbanding once achieved or failure becomes apparent.
+Their defined lifetime and -cycle encourage constant re-evaluation &. evolution.

 Compensating contributors for their work is an important component of this and where `120-swarm-process` focuses on establishing a baseline of processes that are open to everyone this idea will focus on experimentally devising compensation mechanisms.

 ## Swarm Participants

 - Lead Contributor: @martinklepsch
+- Contributor ('payment'): ???
+- Contributor: @oskarth
 - Evaluation ('compensation criteria'): Voting mechanism (Polly survey)
-- Contributor: @oskarth

 ## Product Overview